LorienMCS/map_app/README.md

 # map_app
 A project using Google Maps JavaScript API to design a map showing a few places I think are interesting in San Francisco.

-:sunny: :palm_tree: :evergreen_tree: Trees and Stairs in SF :evergreen_tree: :palm_tree: :sunny:
+:sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: :sunny: :palm_tree: :evergreen_tree: Trees and Stairs in SF :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny: :evergreen_tree: :palm_tree: :sunny:

 This is a project for the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
 The goal for the assignment was to spend three days using our creativity and JS skills to create an app using an external library or technology.